 So Interwebs, you were wrong!
 It was neither Lois nor Lana!
 I, however, was right in that it was a late 1968 issue.
 It was the Pete Costanza-drawn backup in the issue featuring the semi-classic Neal Adams "Superdickery" cover with the Man of Might refusing to share his ice water with Jimmy and Aquaman in a desert.

 "The Kid Who Unmasked Superman" is credited on GCD to veteran scripter Dave Wood.
 The title character is a precocious fellow named Duncan Brite who joins the Jimmy Olsen Fan Club just so he can get close to Superman and uncover his identity.
 In fact, this story is so much about Duncan that Jimmy himself disappears after page three of the nine page piece.
 Duncan manages to get a strand of super-hair, an ear impression, a footprint and other CSI-type clues, all of which point him towards Clark Kent.
 He then decides to simply follow Clark to work and quickly try to clip off a strand of his super hair.
 Disguised as a new delivery boy, Master Brite is frustrated when Clark is seen typing at his desk while wearing his hat in the great tradition of reporters in old movies...if not so likely in 1968.
 In the end, though, Clark catches on and makes the kid think he's secretly bald and therefore can NOT be Superman!
 Meanwhile, Duncan's pop calls in an order to the local store and sends the boy down to pick it up.
 Somehow failing to notice the irony, dear old dad has ordered...you guessed it...a Clark Bar and a pack of Kent Cigarettes!

-Thanks to Lisa and Mark.
+Thanks, Mark.
 There you go, Derek!
 Next question?